The Eagle (sinkhole): Discovery

-Descripton
+Description

 The sinkhole to have opened up within the last 100,000 years.
 The sinkhole was formed in karst terrain, which means rock below the surface can easily be dissolved by groundwater circulating through the bedrock.
 The large hole measures over 1,000 feet in length, almost 500 feet wide and 630 feet deep, with a volume of over 176 million cubic feet.
 Experts classified the sinkhole as large with three cave entrances in the chasm.
 In the forest of the sinkhole there are probably many species of small animals and plants unknown to science.
 The forest has shoulder-high vegetation and tall trees.
 Explorers found a large area of wild plantain (Heliconia) species at the bottom, as well as square bamboos (Chimonobambusa quadrangularis) with thorns 2 cm to 3 cm long growing around its joints.
 An unidentified species of eagle was also found inside the sinkhole, living in a family, after which the tiankeng was named.